admiraldre/andrei-vivar-website/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: 'Hello World!
 I''m ANdrei Vivar, Your Future AI Overlord!'
-    subtitle: >-
-      Exploring the uncharted territories of Machine Learning and Data Engineering
+    subtitle: 'Engineering the future with AI, one line of code at a time'
     styles:
       self:
         height: auto